EmpyrNetwork/empyr_web/readme.md

    b.
 The form HTML id.

    c.
-The identifiers for the cardNumber and expirationDats (which will hold the iframes)
+The identifiers for the cardNumber and expirationDate (which will hold the iframes)

    d.
 A userToken (explained further below)